marekts/Projects/Real estate price prediction/Readme.md

 I will use supervised machine learning in order to built model which will be predict house prices based on house parameters.
 Data description in details are in file 'data_description.txt'.

+I placed data description in separated file 'data_description.txt' due to large amount of text.

 Currently score on Kaggle 0.12639 (RMSLE).
 [Link to leaderboard](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard#score) <br>

- I placed data description in details in file 'data_description.txt' due to large amount of text.